pepina-dev/nanavault/README.md

 # NanaVault

-⚠️ Vibecoded hackathon project for AOS, please don't use it with real secrets
+⚠️ Vibecoded project for AOS hackathon, don't use it with real secrets

 Encrypted, recoverable file backups on [nostr](https://nostr.com) + [Blossom](https://github.com/hzrd149/blossom), with social recovery.